Iraqw people: Culture

 Comprehensive anthropological analyses of the ethnic Iraqw by Ikeda et al. (1982) suggests that they share significant affinities with other Cushitic-speaking populations generally.
 However, due to intermarriage with the surrounding Tanzanian populations, the Iraqw also have some morphological ties with local Bantu groups.

 Language

-The Iraqw speak the Iraqw language as mother tongue, which belongs to the South Cushitic branch of the Afro-Asiatic family.
+The Iraqw speak the Iraqw language, which belongs to the South Cushitic branch of the Afro-Asiatic family.
 Iraqw speakers also speak Swahili, the national language of Tanzania.

 Genetics

 Recent advances in genetic analyses have helped shed some light on the ethnogenesis of the Iraqw people.
 Genetic genealogy, although a novel tool that uses the genes of modern populations to trace their ethnic and geographic origins, has also helped clarify the possible background of the modern Iraqw.

 Y DNA

 A Y-chromosome study by Wood et al. (2005) tested various populations in Africa for paternal lineages, including 9 Iraqw males from Tanzania.
 The authors observed the E1b1b haplogroup in 56% of the studied Iraqw, which is typical of Afro-Asiatic males from North and Northeast Africa, who possess the haplogroup at high frequencies.
 The second most frequent paternal lineage among the Iraqw was Haplogroup B, which is commonly found in Nilotic populations; it was observed in 22% of Iraqw males.
 The third most frequently observed paternal DNA marker in the Iraqw was the E1b1a haplogroup (E-P1), which is now very common among Bantus; it was found in 11% of the Iraqw samples.
-IN a larger sample haplogroup T y-dna was found in 11% of Iraqw.[Hirbo et al.]
+In a larger sample, haplogroup T y-DNA was found in 11% of Iraqw.